GlacioHack/xdem/docs/source/robuststats.rst

 to the 50\ :sup:`th` `weighted percentile <https://en.wikipedia.org/wiki/Percentile#Weighted_percentile>`_, can also be used as a robust measure of central tendency.

-The median is used by default alignment routines in :ref:`coreg` and :ref:`biascorr`.
+The median is used by default alignment routines in :ref:`coregistration` and :ref:`biascorr`.

 Dispersion
 ^^^^^^^^^^